Newfoundland Ranger Force

 Expansion and Disbandment

 In 1936, the Commission of Government applied for and received permission from the British Dominions Office to expand the force to 50 members.
 It also established 18 new detachments – two in Labrador and 16 in southern Newfoundland – and closed two others at Westport and Harbour Deep.
-The force expanded again the following year to include an additional 12 recruits, bringing its numbers to 72.
+The force expanded again the following year to include an additional 12 recruits.
+The force would eventually grow to 72 members.

 The outbreak of World War Two in 1939 placed further responsibilities on the rangers, who had to enforce rationing and blackout orders, patrol for enemy submarines or aircraft, take military deserters into custody, issue national registration cards to residents aged 16 years or older, and help recruit volunteers for service in the Armed Forces.
 Although some rangers left the force to serve overseas in the early months of the war, the Commission quickly declared the unit an essential service in order to prevent others from doing the same.

 After the war, the government asked rangers to secretly report on public opinion relating to confederation and other political matters.
 The men also worked at polling stations during the 1948 referenda and helped make sure all residents within their detachments were able to vote.